 During each shift, the clutch pedal must be fully depressed to the floor.
-Failure to fully depress the clutch pedal to the floor may cause increased shift efforts and prematurely wear components in the transmission.
+Failure to fully depress the clutch pedal to the floor may cause increased shift efforts, prematurely wear transmission components or damage the transmission.
 Make sure the floor mat is properly positioned so it doesn't interfere with the full extension of the clutch pedal.